This page sets out the terms and conditions of membership of the

 in the Membership Definitions) are subject to variation from time to

 time.
-Variations will be notified in BDJ In Practice and on our website and the
+Members will be notified of variations via email and in BDJ In Practice, and the

 latest version of these Terms and Conditions and the Membership

 The Articles of Association may be found here: www.bda.org/aoa and the Membership Definitions may be found here: www.bda.org/definitions

 London W1G 8YS

 Association has different tiers of membership (which are reflected in

 ‘membership packages’) to meet the differing needs of its members.
 The

 current membership packages are listed on 'Membership definitions' along with a description of the services and benefits available in each package.

 ordinary privileges of trade union membership and copies of